django-salesforce/django-salesforce/README.rst

 .. image:: https://img.shields.io/badge/Django-1.11%2C%202.0%2C%202.1%2C%202.2%2C%203.0-blue.svg
    :target: https://www.djangoproject.com/

-This library allows you to load and edit the objects in any Salesforce instance using Django models.
+This library allows you to load, edit and query the objects in any Salesforce instance using Django models.
 The integration is fairly complete, and generally seamless for most uses.
 It works by integrating with the Django ORM, allowing access to the objects in your SFDC instance (Salesforce .com) as if they were in a